Kirby's Dream Course

 This includes Test Courses 1-4 and 6-9, the debug menus, and the story text, graphics, and music track (see below).

 Believe it or not, this game has a story, but only in the Japanese version.
 This was relegated to the instruction manual of the international releases.
-It is unknown why it was removed.

 This track (ID 05 in the original version), played during the story cutscene, is not present at all in international builds.